 Question: A foreign private issuer furnishes a press release on Form 6-K that includes a section with non-GAAP financial measures.
 Can a foreign private issuer incorporate by reference into a Securities Act registration statement only those portions of the furnished press release that do not include the non-GAAP financial measures?
 Answer: Yes.
 Reports on Form 6-K are not incorporated by reference automatically into Securities Act registration statements.
 In order to incorporate a Form 6-K into a Securities Act registration statement, a foreign private issuer must specifically provide for such incorporation by reference in the registration statement and in any subsequently submitted Form 6-K. See Item 6(c) of Form F-3.
-Where a foreign private issuer wishes to incorporate by reference a portion or portions of the press release provided on a Form 6-K, the foreign private issuer should either: (1) specify in the Form 6-K those portions of the press release to be incorporated by reference, or (2) furnish two Form 6-K reports, one that contains the full press release and another that contains the portions that would be incorporated by reference (and specifies that the second Form 6-K is so incorporated).
-Using a separate report on Form 6-K containing the portions that would be incorporated by reference may provide more clarity for investors in most circumstances.
+Where a foreign private issuer wishes to incorporate by reference a portion or portions of the press release provided on a Form 6-K, the foreign private issuer should either: (1) specify in the Form 6-K those portions of the press release to be incorporated by reference, or (2) furnish two Form 6-K reports, one that contains the full press release and another that contains the portions that would be incorporated by reference may provide more clarity for investors in most circumstances.
 A company must also consider whether its disclosure is rendered misleading if it incorporates only a portion (or portions) of a press release.
 [Jan.
 11, 2010]

 Question: A foreign private issuer publishes a non-GAAP financial measure that does not comply with Regulation G, in reliance on Rule 100(c), and then furnishes the information in a report on Form 6-K. Must the foreign private issuer comply with Item 10(e) of Regulation S-K with respect to that information if the company chooses to incorporate that Form 6-K report into a filed Securities Act registration statement (other than an MJDS registration statement)?
 Answer: Yes, the company must comply with all of the provisions of Item 10(e) of Regulation S-K. [Jan.
-11, 2010]
+11, 2010] Question 106.04

 Question: If a Canadian company includes a non-GAAP financial measure in an annual report on Form 40-F, does the company need to comply with Regulation G or Item 10(e) of Regulation S-K with respect to that information if the company files a non-MJDS Securities Act registration statement that incorporates by reference the Form 40-F?

-Answer: No. Information included in a Form 40-F is not subject to Regulation G or Item 10(e) of Regulation S-K.
+Answer: No. Information included in a Form 40-F is not subject to Regulation G or Item 10(e) of Regulation S-K. [Jan.

-[Jan.
 11, 2010]